VishaanK/Dissertation/testNet/fabric-network/organizations/README.md

+# Organizations
-This directory contains organization-related configurations for the Fabric network.
+This directory contains configurations for the organizations involved in the network.